 Work for Clients

-Stephanie has represented Artesia, Baldwin Park, Beverly Hills, Brea, Greater Los Angeles County Vector Control District, Highland, Jurupa Valley, Manhattan Beach, Newport Beach, Palmdale, Pasadena, Rancho Cucamonga, San Marino, Santa Ana, Seal Beach, Temecula, Vista, Yucaipa, and the Beaumont-Cherry Valley Water District.
+Stephanie has represented Artesia, Baldwin Park, Beverly Hills, Brea, Burbank-Glendale-Pasadena Airport Authority, Greater Los Angeles County Vector Control District, Highland, Jurupa Valley, Manhattan Beach, Monrovia, Newport Beach, Palmdale, Pasadena, Rancho Cucamonga, San Marino, Santa Ana, Seal Beach, South El Monte, Temecula, Upland, Vista, Yucaipa, and the Beaumont-Cherry Valley Water District.

 Prior to joining Richards, Watson & Gershon in 2014, Stephanie cut her teeth taking depositions and representing clients at mediation at Chapman, Glucksman, Dean, Roeb & Barger in Los Angeles, CA.